sashakoshka/bookcpu/README.md

+# bookcpu

+`bookcpu` is a minimalist 16 instruction emulated cpu that I found in a textbook.
+This repository contains a program to load and run compatible binaries, and a program that allows you to compile such binaries using a symbolic language thats sort of kind of similar to assembly.

+There are plans in the works to:

+1. Support a slightly more powerful instruction set that will be derived from the current one that still has a size of 16
+2. Port the derived instruction set to a redstone computer in Minecraft

+## Opcodes

 | Opcode | Operation   | Description
 | :----: | :---------- | :----------
 | 0      | LOAD X      | Load value of address to register